-In addition to 759, the further process consists in breaking up the iron under stampers, moisten it with the lee of kelp and flourish it a second time and
+In addition to 759, the further process consists in breaking up the iron under stampers, moisten it with the lee of kelp and flourish it a second time and even a third time.

-The flourished iron is again broken under the stampers and then it is fit
+The flourished iron is again broken under the stampers and then it is fit for chaffing.